Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

 ### initSaveData(name:String, ?folder:String = 'psychenginemods')
 <ins>Initializes the creation</ins> of the save data or <ins>loads the saved data</ins> if it exists.
 You must use this function first before using other saving data functions.
 Why? it doesn't exists yet, stupid.

-- `name` - The save data name to be given.
+- `name` - The save data name to be used.
 - `folder` - An optional parameter; The folder to create or load the save file in; Default value: `psychenginemods`.

 ### setDataFromSave(name:String, field:String, value:Dynamic)